Assessing the Risks of Meconium-stained Liquor

 The appearance of meconium-stained liquor (MSL) during labour is generally considered to be a sign of hypoxia and a predictor of poor fetal outcome.
 But is this always true?

-Meconium-stained amniotic fluid is present in approximately 15% of live births (SCV 2021).
+Meconium-stained amniotic fluid is present in approximately 12 to 20% of live births.
 Traditionally, MSL has been considered a sign of fetal distress due to hypoxia.
-However, it can also simply be a physiological response to a normally maturing gastrointestinal tract, causing no ill effects on the fetus at all (Skelly et al. 2022).
+However, it can also simply be a physiological response to a normally maturing gastrointestinal tract, causing no ill effects on the fetus (Skelly et al. 2023).

 Why is Meconium Sometimes Passed Before Birth?

-Reed (2023) suggests that there are five reasons why the fetus may pass meconium before birth:
+Reed (2023) suggests five reasons why the fetus may pass meconium before birth:

 1. Their digestive system has reached maturity, so the intestine has begun working and moving the meconium out.
 This is the most common reason.